edemaine/svgtiler/README.md

   Alternatively, use `svg.svg` (the `svg` attribute of the returned object) to get the SVG string (with comments removed).
-* If you `import`/`require` a filename with `.png`, `.jpg`, `.jpeg`, or `.gif` extension, you obtain an Preact Virtual DOM object `image` representing an `<image>` tag for the file's inclusion, which you can include in a JSX template via `{image}`.
+* If you `import`/`require` a filename with `.png`, `.jpg`, `.jpeg`, or `.gif` extension, you obtain a Preact Virtual DOM object `image` representing an `<image>` tag for the file's inclusion, which you can include in a JSX template via `{image}`.
   Or if you want to inline/manipulate the SVG string, use `image.svg`.